0x4447-office/0x4447_webpage_documentation/docs/products/cloud/aws-marketplace/sftp-single-user-server.md

 ### Resilience

 Our product has built in resilience to make sure that you don't lose all your data, or lose connectivity by a changing IP.
-For this to work, you'll need to allocate an Elastic IP and create an EFS Drive.
-Also, take note of the IDs that you'll get so that you can use them in the EC2 UserData section.
+Our CloudFormation provides a qucik qay to be up end running with all that you need.

 # 🗂 CloudFormation